KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Template building with GIS designer for technical user\*
 ----------------------------------------------------------

 When creating new location intelligence document using GIS engine basic template can be build using GIS designer interface.
-For administrator designer opens from document detail page clicking on build template button (refer to :numref:`gisdesigneraccestemplbuild`).
+For administrator designer opens from document detail page clicking on build template button (refer to next figure).
 When the designer is opened the interface for basic template build is different depending on if the dataset is chosen for the document or not.

 .. _gisdesigneraccestemplbuild:
 .. figure:: media/image381.png

     Gis designer accessible from the template build.

 We have already described the Gis Designer when it is accessed by a final user.
 Since the difference relies only in how the designer is launched we will not repeat the component part and recall to *Designer section* paragraph for getting details.
 By the way we highlight that there is a last slight difference when defining a filter on layers.
-In fact, using the administrator interface, if the document has analytical driver parameters, you can also choose one of the available parameters to filter the geometry as in :numref:`layerfiltranalytdriv`. it is not mandatory to choose layer filters so you can also save the template without any filter selected.
-When the list of selected layers is changed the filter list will be empty so you have to select filter list after filling the layer list, this is the way designer keeps consistency between layers and corresponding filters (:numref:`listavailfiltranalydriv`).
+In fact, using the administrator interface, if the document has analytical driver parameters, you can also choose one of the available parameters to filter the geometry, as shown below.
+It is not mandatory to choose layer filters so you can also save the template without any filter selected.

 .. _layerfiltranalytdriv:
 .. figure:: media/image382.png

     Layer filters interface with analytical drivers.

+When the list of selected layers is changed the filter list will be empty so you have to select filter list after filling the layer list, this is the way designer keeps consistency between layers and corresponding filters (see next figure).

 .. _listavailfiltranalydriv:
 .. figure:: media/image383.png